common-workflow-lab/wdl-cwl-translator/README.md

 https://github.com/broadinstitute/warp/blob/develop/tasks/broad/Utilities.wdl
-This article discusses how to get started with ANTLR and Python: https://medium.com/@raguiar2/building-a-working-calculator-in-python-with-antlr-d879e2ea9058
+This article discusses how to get started with ANTLR and Python: https://medium.com/@raguiar2/building-a-working-calculator-in-python-with-antlr-d879e2ea9058 and the official documentation for the ANTLR Python target is here https://github.com/antlr/antlr4/blob/master/doc/python-target.md
 4. Using
    [cwl-utils](https://github.com/common-workflow-language/cwl-utils)
    write a simple program that starts with `cwl_utils.parser_v1_2.CommandLineTool` and constructs a CWL data structure that corresponds to this file: